A/N: My favorite bromance: Danny and Don

 "Well, the thought did cross my mind, but I am here for you, buddy."
 Don was concentrating on a particularly difficult spot stained green from the discarded meal.

-Danny shrugged and bent down to place Lucy in the playpen that was set up underneath a window.
+Danny shrugged and bent down to place Lucy in the playpen that was set up underneath a window, lest she escape again.
 He then proceeded to start picking up the shreds of paper littering the living room floor.
 Once all of the big pieces had been picked up, he retrieved the vacuum cleaner from the hall closet and finished cleaning the living room with a sweep of the vacuum cleaner.

 A short time later, the apartment was as clean as it was likely to get with only a few noticeable green spots in the kitchen.
 Danny had started to put away the vacuum cleaner when he issued an audible groan.
 Don looked up from where he had collapsed on a chair to discover Danny's source of irritation.